-Many students want to organise a new and suitable diagnostic report so they access the Disabled Students' Allowance (DSA) funded support package of specialist tuition, equipment and assistive technology software.
-We can help you can obtain a new and suitable diagnostic assessment before you start the course and we will help refund the cost of your new report!
+Many students want to organise a new and suitable diagnostic report so they can access the Disabled Students' Allowance (DSA) funded support package of specialist tuition, equipment and assistive technology software.
+We can help you obtain a new and suitable diagnostic assessment before you start the course and we will help refund the cost of your new report!

 Please keep the receipt safe to arrange for a refund (up to a maximum of £294 outside of London, and £300 inside London) Refunds are processed at the end of October).
 Once you have completed enrolment we will advise you on how to claim back your expenses.

 We understand your exam support needs.
 We know exams can be particularly challenging for students with SpLD, if they do not get the right arrangements.